Don't ask, don't tell: Background

-Dignity and Respect, the U.S. Army's 2001 training guide on the homosexual conduct policy, gave official guidelines on what can be considered credible information of someone's homosexuality or bisexuality.
+Dignity and Respect, the U.S. Army's 2001 training guide on the homosexual conduct policy, gave official guidelines on what could be considered credible information of someone's homosexuality or bisexuality.

-Engaging in homosexual activity had been grounds for discharge from the American military since the Revolutionary War.
+Homosexual activity had been grounds for discharge from the American military since the Revolutionary War.
 Policies based on sexual orientation appeared as the United States prepared to enter World War II.
-When the military added psychiatric screening to its induction process, it included homosexuality as a disqualifying trait, then seen as a form of psychopathology.
+When the military added psychiatric screening to its induction process, it included homosexuality — then seen as a form of psychopathology — as a disqualifying trait.
 When the army issued revised mobilization regulations in 1942, it distinguished "homosexual" recruits from "normal" recruits for the first time.
-Before the buildup to the war, gay service members were court-martialed, imprisoned, and dishonorably discharged; but in wartime, commanding officers found it difficult to convene court-martial boards of commissioned officers and the administrative blue discharge became the military's standard method for handling gay and lesbian personnel.
+Before the buildup to WWII, gay service members were court-martialed, imprisoned, and dishonorably discharged.
+During the war, commanding officers found it difficult to convene court-martial boards of commissioned officers.
+Consequently, the administrative blue discharge became the standard method for handling gay and lesbian personnel.
 In 1944, a new policy directive decreed that homosexuals were to be committed to military hospitals, examined by psychiatrists, and discharged under Regulation 615–360, section 8.

-In 1947, blue discharges were discontinued and two new classifications were created: "general" and "undesirable".
-Under such a system, a serviceman or woman found to be gay but who had not committed any sexual acts while in service would tend to receive an undesirable discharge.
+In 1947, the blue discharge was discontinued and two new classifications were created: "general" and "undesirable".
+Those found to be gay but who had not committed any sexual acts while in service tended to receive an undesirable discharge.
 Those found guilty of engaging in sexual conduct were usually dishonorably discharged.
 A 1957 U.S. Navy study known as the Crittenden Report dismissed the charge that homosexuals constitute a security risk, but nonetheless did not advocate for an end to anti-gay discrimination in the navy on the basis that "The service should not move ahead of civilian society nor attempt to set substantially different standards in attitude or action with respect to homosexual offenders."
 It remained secret until 1976.
 Fannie Mae Clackum was the first service member to successfully appeal such a discharge, winning eight years of back pay from the US Court of Claims in 1960.

 From the 1950s through the Vietnam War, some notable gay service members avoided discharges despite pre-screening efforts, and when personnel shortages occurred, homosexuals were allowed to serve.